codefresh-io/docs.codefresh.io/_docs/pipelines/variables.md

 The variables are injected into pipelines from different sources and at different levels.
 To view the variables actually used by a specific build of the pipeline, see [Viewing variables in pipeline builds]({{site.baseurl}}/docs/pipelines/monitoring-pipelines/#viewing-variables-in-pipeline-builds).

 ### Create user-defined variables
-Create user-defined variables by selecting the target entity and then adding the variables individually, or in bulk through import.
+Create user-defined variables by selecting the target entity and then adding the variables.

 #### Step 1: Select entity to which to add variables
 You can create user-defined variables for projects, pipelines, build runs, and steps.